-Other notable engagements include the role of Donna Anna in Don Giovanni (c: Mark Wigglesworth) and Contessa in Le Nozze di Figaro (c: Patrick Summers) both for Opera Australia’s CinemaLive HD Movie and commercial DVD release; for West Australian Opera she appeared as the Heroines in Les contes d’Hoffmann and debuted as Amina in La Sonnambula.
+Other notable engagements include the role of Musetta in La Boheme (c: Joseph Colaneri) for West Australian Opera, Donna Anna in Don Giovanni (c: Mark Wigglesworth) and Contessa in Le Nozze di Figaro (c: Patrick Summers) both for Opera Australia’s CinemaLive HD Movie and commercial DVD release.
+For West Australian Opera she appeared as the Heroines in Les contes d’Hoffmann and debuted as Amina in La Sonnambula.
 She additionally appeared as Fiordiligi in Cosi fan tutte in the new Jim Sharman production broadcast live by ABC Television and Tytania in Baz Luhrmann’s groundbreaking production of A Midsummer Night’s Dream.

 A highly adept interpreter of a wide range of repertoire spanning from the baroque to modern masterpieces, the artist’s other great successes include the role of Kumudha in John Adams’ A Flowering Tree for Perth’s International Arts Festival; for Opera Australia she sang the title roles Alcina (c: Richard Hickox), Armida (c: Trevor Pinnock) as well as Angelica Orlando for which she became a Helpmann Award nominee for her outstanding performance in each production.